Pavelezl/Backend-CodingExercises/README.md

    - [Class 11](https://github.com/Pavelezl/Backend-CodingExercises/files/10180564/Class.11.-.2.pdf): We were asked to individually create a figure table where the types of figures are stored

 # Proyecto integrador
 Appointment booking system for a dental clinic.
-Project done for the subject [BackEnd I]( ) under the Certified Tech Developer Program of Digital House